Cimpress-MCP/terraform/cloudwatch_ddos_dashboard/README.md

 # Cloudwatch DDoS Dashboard
-This terraform module allows you to create a Cloudwatch dashboard with metrics used to monitor your ELB's network activity, to identify possible surge in traffic which, in turn, may be an indicator of a DDoS attack.
+This terraform module allows you to create a Cloudwatch dashboard with metrics used to monitor your LB's network activity, to identify possible surge in traffic which, in turn, may be an indicator of a DDoS attack.

-Metrics collected are:
+Metrics collected for Classic Load Balancers are:
 * RequestCount
 * BackendConnectionErrors
 * HTTPCode_ELB_5XX